Zander-Labuschagne/SecureSignIn-v3b/README.md

 Copyright (C) 2017 Zander Labuschagne.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 How to install:
-  1. Oracle JRE is required to run the application, OpenJDK does not work for some reason.
+  1. Oracle Java Runtime Environment is required to run the application, OpenJDK does not work for some reason.
-  2. Either run the SecureSignInV3.2.jar file on any operating system(double click the file or ``java -jar SecureSignInV3.2.jar`` in command line) or run the install.sh file to install the application on Linux systems.
+  2. Either run the SecureSignInV3.2.jar file on any operating system(double click the file or ``java -jar SecureSignInV3.2.jar`` in command line) or run the install.sh file to install the application on Linux systems with the following command: ``sudo sh install.sh``.
-On some Linux systems it's necessary to run ``sudo chmod +x install.sh`` before installation.
+  3. On some Linux systems it's necessary to run ``sudo chmod +x install.sh`` before installation.

 How to use application:
   1. Enter a password you will remember in the password box, preferably a strong and complicated password because this will influence the complexity of the resulting password.